 - Actively operating (not dormant or closed)

-Funding is governed by employee donation choices and by distribution criteria established by the board.
+Funding is governed by employee donation choices and distribution criteria established by the board.

-Companies may donate goods or services for prizes or for supporting fundraising events but they will not receive Charitable Donation Receipts.
+Companies may donate goods or services for prizes or for supporting fundraising events, but they will not receive charitable donation receipts.

-- Through directed donations made by individual employees
+- Through directed donations by individual employees

 - Through fundraising and gaming events for specific charities